litestar-org/litestar/docs/migration/flask.rst

 Static files
 ~~~~~~~~~~~~

-Like Flask, Starlite also has capabilities for serving static files, but while Flask
+Like Flask, Litestar also has capabilities for serving static files, but while Flask
 will automatically serve files from a ``static`` folder, this has to be configured explicitly
-in Starlite.
+in Litestar.

 .. code-block:: python

-   from starlite import Starlite, StaticFilesConfig
+   from litestar import Litestar, StaticFilesConfig

-   app = Starlite(
+   app = Litestar(
        [], static_files_config=[StaticFilesConfig(path="/static", directories=["static"])]
    )

 ..  seealso::

     To learn more about static files, check out this chapter in the documentation:
-    `Static files <usage/0-the-starlite-app/3-static-files/>`_
+    `Static files <usage/0-the-litestar-app/3-static-files/>`_

 Templates
 ~~~~~~~~~

 Flask comes with the `Jinja <https://jinja.palletsprojects.com/en/3.1.x/>`_ templating engine built-in.
-You can use Jinja with Starlite as well, but you’ll need to install it explicitly.
-You can do by installing Starlite with ``pip install starlite[jinja]``.
+You can use Jinja with Litestar as well, but you’ll need to install it explicitly.
+You can do by installing Litestar with ``pip install litestar[jinja]``.
-In addition to Jinja, Starlite supports `Mako <https://www.makotemplates.org/>`_ templates as well.
+In addition to Jinja, Litestar supports `Mako <https://www.makotemplates.org/>`_ templates as well.

 .. tab-set::
     .. tab-item:: Flask